-- 6 The assessment framework and its application are grounded in five fundamental principles: - Effective competition: The Ministry examines the effect of the proposed cooperative agreement on competition.
-This principle ensures that the assessment accounts for the detrimental competitive impacts that are consciously traded-off with wider public benefits. - Public interest: The Ministry ensures authorised airline agreements benefit New Zealand, including by improving the overall economic welfare in New Zealand. - Evidence-based assessment: The Ministry ensures the decision by the Minister to authorise or decline an application is underpinned by robust, transparent and credible evidence that avoids double-counting. - Transparency and accountability: The Ministry ensures the rationale behind the assessment and advice to Minister to authorise or decline an airline agreement, as well as the airlines' roles, responsibilities, and obligations, are clearly defined, documented, and enforceable.
-This ensures the Ministry's trustworthiness and credibility.
+- 7 The assessment framework and its application are grounded in five fundamental principles: - Effective competition: The Ministry examines the effect of the proposed cooperation agreement on competition.
+This principle ensures that the assessment accounts for the detrimental competitive impacts that are consciously traded-off with wider public benefits. - Public interest: The Ministry ensures authorised cooperation agreements benefit New Zealand, including by improving the overall economic welfare in New Zealand. - Evidence-based assessment: The Ministry ensures the decision by the Minister to authorise or decline an application is underpinned by robust, transparent and credible evidence that avoids double-counting.